Proving your identity

 - Printed extract from the Australian Securities & Investments Commission (ASIC) website.

-Please contact Roads and Maritime by calling 13 22 13 for more information about proof of identity requirements for other types of organisations.
+Please contact Transport for NSW by calling 13 22 13 for more information about proof of identity requirements for other types of organisations.

 Why do I need to prove who I am?

-Protecting your identity is important for you and for Roads and Maritime.
+Protecting your identity is important for you and for Transport for NSW.
 Because licences and NSW Photo Cards are used by many individuals and groups as a reliable form of identification, we have to ensure the integrity of these cards is protected.

 Identity fraud is one of the fastest growing crimes in Australia, costing the Australian community billions of dollars every year.
 Someone could steal your identity and use it for fraudulent purposes.
 Examples include: